Education Tax-Credit Model Legislation

 SECTION 1.
 DEFINITIONS

-- “Qualifying student” carries the definition of a “qualifying child” found in 26 U.S.C. § 152(c)(1) through (4) and who received full-time academic instruction in a non-public education setting, subject to the special circumstances outlined in section 2(C).
+1. "Qualifying student" carries the definition of a "qualifying child" found in 26 U.S.C. § 152(c)(l) through (4) who received full-time academic instruction in a nonpublic school.

-- “Non-public education setting” means any legal education setting in this state that meets the compulsory attendance requirements in [insert statutory reference], excluding the traditional public school system, charter schools, or any educational option paid for by the state of [insert state].
+2. "Nonpublic school" means any legal education setting in this state that meets the compulsory attendance requirements in [insert statutory reference], excluding the traditional public school system, charter schools, or any educational option paid for by the state.

-- “Full-time academic instruction” means attendance in a non-public education setting for at least one semester, or its equivalent (i.e., two quarters, one-and-one-half trimesters), during the taxable year for which a taxpayer is claiming a credit under section 2.
+3. "Full-Time Academic Instruction" means attendance in a non-public education setting for at least one semester or its equivalent (i.e., two quarters, one-and one-half trimesters) during the taxable year for which a taxpayer is claiming the credit created in this Act.

-- No more than one taxpayer may claim the tax credit created by this section for a given qualifying student in a taxable year.
+2. No more than one taxpayer may claim the credit created by this section for a given qualifying student in a taxable year.
+In cases of divorce or separation, where each parent resides in a different location, a noncustodial parent may claim the credit created by this section if:

-- A court of competent jurisdiction has unconditionally awarded the noncustodial parent the tax benefits associated with the child pursuant to [insert statutory reference] and the noncustodial parent attaches a copy of such court order to their income tax return for the taxable year; or
+1. A court of competent jurisdiction has unconditionally awarded the noncustodial parent the tax benefits associated with the qualifying student pursuant to [insert statutory reference] and the noncustodial parent attaches a copy of such court order to their income tax return for the applicable taxable year; or

-- The custodial parent signs a written declaration that they will not claim the tax credit created in this section for such child for the applicable taxable year.
+2. The custodial parent signs a written declaration that they will not claim the tax credit created in this section for such qualifying student in the applicable taxable year.

-- The [insert State tax authority] may promulgate rules and regulations to carry out the provisions of this section.
-However, such rules and regulations shall not require evidence of a taxpayer’s compliance with the compulsory attendance requirements in [insert statutory reference] beyond the applicable evidentiary requirements otherwise found in state law for proving compliance with the compulsory attendance requirements in [insert statutory reference].
+4. The [insert state tax authority] shall promulgate rules and regulations that are necessary to carry out the provisions of this section.
+However, such rules and regulations shall not require evidence of a taxpayer's compliance with the compulsory attendance requirements in [insert statutory reference] beyond the applicable evidentiary requirements otherwise found in state law.